DEPLOYDatabase

 Three things, each of which were live questions when GXO Flowery Branch began commercial operation:

-That humanoid robots can sustain commercial-grade operation for months at scale.
-100,000+ totes moved at a single facility under contract is operating-volume validation that distinguishes a commercial deployment from an extended pilot.
-Prior humanoid deployments at automotive plants (including the BMW Spartanburg pilot with Figure 02) were time-limited evaluations; the GXO RaaS is a sustained commercial relationship.
+• Humanoids can sustain commercial-grade work for months at scale.
+100,000+ totes at one facility under contract is operating-volume proof, not a pilot.
+Earlier auto-plant deployments (including the BMW Spartanburg Figure 02 pilot) were time-limited evaluations; the GXO RaaS is an ongoing commercial relationship.

-That RaaS is a viable commercial model for humanoid robotics.
-The model lets customers pay for operating capability rather than capital-cost humanoid units, and lets Agility iterate on hardware revisions without forcing customer hardware swaps.
-Subsequent Agility deployments at Toyota Motor Manufacturing Canada (February 2026), Amazon, and Schaeffler have followed the same RaaS structure.
+• RaaS works as a commercial model for humanoids.
+Customers pay for operating capability instead of buying robots outright, and Agility can revise hardware without forcing customer swaps.
+Later Agility deployments at Toyota Canada (February 2026), Amazon, and Schaeffler use the same structure.

 What to watch